sean-mcclure/covid19.js/README.md

 # covid19.js

-The **covid19.js** library can be used to create JS applications related to Corona Virus.
-Data comes from the [repository](https://github.com/CSSEGISandData/COVID-19) by **Johns Hopkins CSSE**.
-This library ingests the data from coviddata/covid-api[https://github.com/coviddata/covid-api] repository.
+The **covid19.js** library can be used to create *web applications* based off covid19 data.
+The original data source is the [CSSEGISandData/COVID-19 repository](https://github.com/CSSEGISandData/COVID-19) by **Johns Hopkins CSSE**, and leverages the [coviddata/covid-api](https://github.com/coviddata/covid-api) repository for more reliable data formatting.

 ## Include in Your Project
 ```markup